 The first offline (standalone) test performed with Fast-JX examines how well the model captures the vertical variations in photolytic activity in the presence of clouds.
-The cases examined are those presented by Tie et al. (2003b) using the FTUV photolysis code and repeated by Liu et al. (2006) using Fast-J.
+The cases examined are those presented in Fig. 7a of Liu et al. (2006b), in a similar way with what was done by Tie et al. (2003b) (Fig. 12) using the FTUV photolysis code.